MichalGruba/Portfolio/Project_2_World_Happiness_Raport_Meta_Llama/README.md

-# Analiza World Happiness Report - 2016
+# World Happiness Report Analysis - 2016

-## Opis projektu:
+## Project Description:
-Ten projekt to analiza danych z **World Happiness Report** za rok 2016.
-Zawiera informacje o poziomie szczęścia w różnych krajach, uwzględniając takie czynniki jak PKB per capita, wsparcie społeczne, oczekiwana długość życia, wolność, hojność oraz poziom korupcji.
+This project involves the analysis of data from the **World Happiness Report** for the year 2016.
+It includes information about happiness levels in various countries, considering factors such as GDP per capita, social support, life expectancy, freedom, generosity, and corruption levels.

-## Cel:
+## Objective:
-Głównym celem projektu było zbadanie, które kraje są najszczęśliwsze oraz jakie czynniki mają największy wpływ na poziom szczęścia.
-Dodatkowo, projekt miał na celu wizualizację danych w celu lepszego zrozumienia zależności między różnymi wskaźnikami.
+The project's main goal was to investigate which countries are the happiest and which factors impact happiness levels most.
+Additionally, the project aimed to visualize the data to understand the relationships between different indicators better.

-## Użyte narzędzia:
+## Tools Used:
-- **Python**: Jako główny język programowania do analizy danych.
+- **Python**: As the primary programming language for data analysis.
-- **Pandas**: Do manipulacji i przetwarzania danych.
+- **Pandas**: For data manipulation and processing.
-- **Plotly**: Do tworzenia interaktywnych wizualizacji.
+- **Plotly**: For creating interactive visualizations.
-- **Seaborn** i **Matplotlib**: Do tworzenia statycznych wykresów.
+- **Seaborn** and **Matplotlib**: For creating static charts.
-- **NumPy**: Do obliczeń numerycznych.
+- **NumPy**: For numerical computations.
-- **Meta Llama**: Do generowania kodu.
+- **Meta Llama**: For code generation.

-## Kluczowe wnioski:
+## Key Insights:

-### 1. Kraje skandynawskie są najszczęśliwsze
+### 1. Scandinavian countries are the happiest
-- **Dania**, **Szwajcaria**, **Islandia**, **Norwegia** i **Finlandia** zajmują pierwsze miejsca w rankingu szczęścia.
-Kraje te charakteryzują się wysokim PKB per capita, silnym wsparciem społecznym oraz wysoką oczekiwaną długością życia.
+- **Denmark**, **Switzerland**, **Iceland**, **Norway**, and **Finland** occupy the top spots in the happiness ranking.
+These countries are characterized by high GDP per capita, strong social support, and high life expectancy.

-### 2. PKB per capita ma silny wpływ na poziom szczęścia
+### 2. GDP per capita has a strong influence on happiness levels
-- Analiza wykazała, że kraje o wyższym PKB per capita mają tendencję do wyższego poziomu szczęścia.
-Wskaźnik ten jest jednym z najważniejszych czynników wpływających na ogólny poziom szczęścia.
+- The analysis revealed that countries with higher GDP per capita tend to have higher happiness levels.
+This indicator is one of the most important factors influencing overall happiness.

-### 3. Hojność i poziom korupcji mają mniejszy wpływ
+### 3. Generosity and corruption levels have a lesser impact
-- Chociaż hojność i niski poziom korupcji są ważne, ich wpływ na ogólny poziom szczęścia jest znacznie mniejszy niż PKB per capita czy oczekiwana długość życia.
+- Although generosity and low corruption levels are important, their impact on overall happiness is significantly smaller than GDP per capita or life expectancy.

-### 4. Afryka Subsaharyjska liderem poziomu szczęścia
+### 4. Sub-Saharan Africa leads in happiness levels
-- Dzieląc wszystkie kraje na regiony okazuje się, że **Afryka Subsaharyjska** ma największy poziom szczęścia.
+- When dividing all countries into regions, it turns out that **Sub-Saharan Africa** has the highest level of happiness.